-The dream has come true.
-With the support of our community, Barrington’s White House has been exquisitely restored to become one of the most unique historic event venues in Chicagoland.
+With the support of our community, Barrington’s White House has become one of the most unique historic event venues in Chicagoland.
 Elegant.
 Enchanting.
 Extraordinary.
 Come see it for yourself!
 Attend an upcoming performance or party, or take a tour to plan your own event.
 Its magic awaits you.
-Contact Us

-Both John and Julia Robertson were active socially in the community, known as gracious hosts and leaders in the community.
-The Robertsons lived in their grand house on Main Street until Julia’s passing in 1917 and John Jr. in 1918.
+The couple was active socially, known as gracious hosts and leaders in the community.
+The Robertsons lived in their grand house until Julia’s passing in 1917 and John Jr. in 1918.

 Following this, the home served as a make-shift hospital for the WWI Flu Pandemic, single family home, nursing home, and divided office space until the Village of Barrington purchased the property in 2007.John and Julia Robertson Jr. built their new home on Main Street in 1898, forty-three years following the platting of Barrington Village in 1855.
 This grand residence, an architecturally significant structure, featured all of the conveniences of the day—electricity, central heating and city water.

 The mansion received a painstaking, museum-quality restoration to return it to its former splendor.
 Barrington’s White House was accepted on the National Register of Historic Places and has received numerous awards.
 It won the American Public Works Association (APWA) Lake Branch and Chicago Metro Chapter award for Historic Preservation.
 It also received the Donald P. Klein Award from the Barrington Area Council of Governments (BACOG) for its meticulous restoration and repurpose of the architecturally significant house as a self-sustaining, cultural resource for the community.
 Click here to read a historical overview of Barrington’s White House.